gokalpgursoy/getir-case-study/README.md

 # assignment-api
-Go to https://assignmentapi.herokuapp.com for consume it!
+Use https://assignmentapi.herokuapp.com as base url for consume it!

 These API contains 2 endpoints.